darcatron/darcatron/README.md

 <!--
 **darcatron/darcatron** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-<h1 align="center">Hi 👋🏾, I'm Mathurshan</h1>
+# Hi 👋🏾, I'm Mathurshan
-<h2 align="center">I'm an engineering leader who thrives in intellectually challenging situations where I get the opportunity to both learn and teach.
-I'm passionate about building diverse, inclusive teams centered around open communication and promoting autonomy.</h2>
+## I'm an engineering leader who thrives in intellectually challenging situations where I get the opportunity to both learn and teach.
+I'm passionate about building diverse, inclusive teams centered around open communication and promoting autonomy.

-🔭 I’m currently working on an [AI language tutor](http://articulearnai.com/) 🧑🏾‍💻 Pronouns: he/him
+### 🔭 I’m currently working on an [AI language tutor called ArticuLearn AI](http://articulearnai.com/)
+🧑🏾‍💻 Pronouns: he/him

 <h3 align="left">Languages and Tools:</h3>